tvmai/tvmai.github.io/_posts/2017-10-06-nnvm-compiler-announcement.markdown

 We would like to specially thank Yuwei Hu(TuSimple), Leyuan Wang(AWS/UCDavis), Joshua Z. Zhang(AWS) and Xingjian Shi(HKUST) for their early contributions to the project.
 We would also like to thank all the contributors to the TVM stack.

+We also learnt a lot from the following projects when building NNVM Compiler.
+- [Theano](https://github.com/Theano/Theano): possibly the earliest compiler for deep learning
+- [Halide](https://github.com/halide/Halide): TVM uses [HalideIR](https://github.com/dmlc/HalideIR) as data structure for
+  arithematic simplification and low level lowering.
+HalideIR is derived from Halide.
+  We also learns from Halide when implementing the lowering pipeline in TVM.
+- [Loopy](https://github.com/inducer/loopy): use of integer set analysis and its loop transformation primitives.

 ## Links
 - Github page of NNVM Compiler: [https://github.com/dmlc/nnvm](https://github.com/dmlc/nnvm)